Our Staff and Board

 Thomas Callahan, Executive Director

 Tom has been with MAHA since 1987 and its executive director since 1991.
-Tom serves on the boards of the Massachusetts Property Insurance Underwriting Association (Fair Plan), The Appraisal Foundation, Massachusetts Community and Banking Council (MCBC), Community Labor United, and is a member of the Milton Fair Housing Committee.
-He also is a member of the steering committee of the Community Preservation Coalition, co-chair of the Mortgage Lending Committee of MCBC and a member of the Federal Home Loan Bank of Boston's Affordable Housing Advisory Council.
-He currently chairs the Consumer Affairs Task Force of The Appraisal Foundation.
+Tom serves on the boards of the Massachusetts Property Insurance Underwriting Association (Fair Plan), The Appraisal Foundation (TAF), Massachusetts Community and Banking Council (MCBC), Community Labor United, and is a member of the Milton Fair Housing Committee and Milton Affordable Housing Trust Fund.
+He also is a member of the steering committee of the Community Preservation Coalition and a member of the Federal Home Loan Bank of Boston's Affordable Housing Advisory Council.
+He chairs the Consumer Affairs Task Force of The Appraisal Foundation and is the incoming assistant secretary of TAF.

 Tom is a native of North Adams, MA and a 1982 graduate of Fairfield University.
-He previously served as coalition coordinator at Tenants United for Public Housing Progress and community organizer at Massachusetts Fair Share.
+He was a Fannie Mae Fellow at Harvard's Kennedy School of Government Senior Executives in State and Local Government program.
+Tom previously served as coalition coordinator at Tenants United for Public Housing Progress and community organizer at Massachusetts Fair Share.

 Jorge Casas, HomeSafe Program Manager